Last updated: January 2026

 • What about taking the bin out?

 Make sure you discuss how you’ll divide rent, bills and other expenses.
 This is especially crucial if you make different amounts of money – you’ll need to decide on a fair way of splitting things that both of you are comfortable with.
+For more help with this, check out our guide to splitting household bills as a couple.

 A simple way to stay on top of your utilities is to use a bill-splitting service that automatically sets up and manages your bills to keep things simple.